-The first Embraer C-390 Millennium destined for the Republic of Korea Air Force (ROKAF) was en route to South Korea on Friday, May 22, according to flight tracking data and reports from aircraft spotters.
+The first Embraer C-390 Millennium destined for the Republic of Korea Air Force (ROKAF) flew to Portugal on Friday, May 22, according to flight tracking data and aircraft observer reports.

-The aircraft made a technical stop in Recife, northeastern Brazil, before continuing its ferry flight toward Asia.
+The aircraft made a technical stop in Recife, in northeastern Brazil, before continuing its ferry flight to Europe.

-Although details of the route were hidden on FlightRadar24, the C-390 departed on Friday at approximately 1:26 pm local time.
-Embraer had not officially announced the delivery as of Saturday, May 23.
+Although route details were not disclosed by FlightRadar24, the C-390 took off on Friday at approximately 1:26 PM local time.

 South Korea ordered three C-390 Millennium aircraft in 2023 under the Large Transport Aircraft II (LTA-II) program in a deal valued at around US$470 million.